mauro-farina/first-look-aspa/README.md

-# Submission 264
+# A First Look at ASPA: Deployment, Route Leaks, and AS Relationships

 This repository contains the code and data used to obtain the results and generate plots and tables for the paper.

 ## Notebooks

 > Each notebook has a configuration cell where you must set whether to render figures with Latex or not.
-Requires LaTeX locally installed.

 ### 1_Deployment
 - Time analysis and characterization of ASPA adoption.
 - All data required to run it is included in the repository.
-- Produces the following results from the paper: Figures 2, 3, 4, 5, 6
+- Produces the following results from the paper: Figures 2, 3, 4, 5, 6; Table 1.

 ### 2_PathVerification:
 - ASPA path verification and route leak analysis.
-- Produces the following results from the paper: Figures 8, 9; Table 2
+- Produces the following results from the paper: Figures 8, 9; Tables 3, 6.
 - The notebook is structured into the following three subsections:

 #### 2.1 Find route leaks